 Immutability

 You can enable immutability when adding object storage to Veeam Backup for Microsoft 365.
 Keep in mind that object storage with enabled immutability can be used only to store backup copies.
-The immutability period matches the duration of applying the retention policy configured for the backup repository which is extended with such object storage.
-Data will be blocked for deletion or modification for the period of applying the retention policy.
+The immutability period matches the retention period configured for the backup repository which is extended with such object storage.
+Data will be blocked for deletion or modification for the same period as the retention period.
 For more information, see Specify Retention Policy Settings.

 Veeam Backup for Microsoft 365 extends the immutability period in the following ways: